ItalyStrap/event/README.md

 ```

-In case the subscriber has a lot of events to subscribe it is better to separate the business logic from the
+In case the subscriber has a lots of events to subscribe it is better to (separate)[https://en.wikipedia.org/wiki/Separation_of_concerns] the business logic from the
 subscriber in another class an then use the subscriber to do the registration of the other class like this:

 ```php